Artsource Industry Awards 2017

-Artsource has partnered with artist-run gallery and co-working space, Paper Mountain, to award Western Australian graduate winners of the Artsource Industry Award 2016 with a three-month studio residency.
+Artsource has again partnered with artist-run gallery and co-working space, Paper Mountain, to award Western Australian graduate winners of the Artsource Industry Award 2017 with a three-month studio residency to be undertaken in 2018.

-For over ten years, the most industry-ready visual arts graduate from the art faculties of Curtin University, Edith Cowan University (ECU), North Metropolitan (TAFE) and the University of Western Australia (UWA), has been awarded a year-long professional membership with Artsource upon winning the award.
+For over ten years, the most industry-ready visual arts graduate from the art faculties of Curtin University, Edith Cowan University (ECU), North Metropolitan (TAFE) and the University of Western Australia (UWA), has been awarded a year-long professional membership with Artsource.
+This is the second year they will also receive a three-month studio residency at Paper Mountain.

-Previous recipients include Artsource Studio and CowParade PERTH 2016 artist, Marcia Espinosa.
+Previous Artsource Industry Award recipients include Artsource Studio and CowParade PERTH 2016 artist, Marcia Espinosa (image above).

 IMAGE above: Marcia Espinosa, Shrine for Dream Vacation..., 2014.
 Photographer: Acorn Photo.